remmelt/log-collector/README.md

 Security considerations
 -----------------------

-Sending logs to redis is SSL encrypted by the stunnel.
+Sending logs to redis should probably be encrypted, use a VPN.
 Unless you want open access to your logs, you should further limit access to ports 80 en 9200 to a set of known IPs, set these (and other server configs) in the `host_vars` under `nginx.server_config`.
 You can additionally configure firewall rules, htaccess auth, or anything else.